Study shows that putting yourself in the position of an observer could be key to overcoming feelings of embarrassment...

 Reference: Jiang, L., Drolet, A. & Scott, C. (2018).
 Countering Embarrassment-Avoidance by Taking an Observer's Perspective, Motivation and Emotion DOI: 10.1007/s11031-018-9673-7

-*News Release by Springer: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Springer).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.